estherpadrao/Final-Capstone-/README.md

 2. Add an entry to `CITY_CONFIGS` following the pattern of an existing city.
 3. Place the GTFS zip at the path set in `gtfs_path` (under `data/`).
 4. For a custom boundary: set `use_local_polygon: True` and point `local_polygon_path` to a GeoJSON file.
 Otherwise the boundary is fetched automatically from OpenStreetMap.
+5. For neighborhood comparison: Add a neighborhood GeoJSON file to `neighborhoods_file`.
-5. Restart the Flask app — the city appears in the dropdown automatically.
+6. Restart the Flask app — the city appears in the dropdown automatically.

 ---